LapisLiozuli/Transcripts-of-QuiltMC-Dev-Meeting/TranscriptQDM_20220409.md

 Alrt, I think we can get started.
 It's about five past, six past even.
 The order's a little bit different, we're going to be going through QSL and mappings first because **LambdAurora**'s got to leave later, but I'm sure y'all won't mind that.
 So let's get started, I guess. **LambdAurora**, would you like to get started with QSL?

 **LambdAurora**: Yeah.
 So this is the last meeting before Beta, which means we won't talk on the same things because we have more of a focus on the Beta part.
 So for QSL, we are a bit concerned because we have to specify a versioning scheme for QSL.
-Before anyone says, "Yes, but there's Semver," it's not entirely about Semver.
+Before anyone says, "Yes, but there's semver (T/N: semantic versioning)," it's not entirely about semver.
 It's mostly about how we version the QSL as a rule of which version, or which module extra.
 How we version everything depending on the MC version, and a lot more.

-So that's a lot of stuff that for example Semver doesn't really answer by itself.
+So that's a lot of stuff that for example semver doesn't really answer by itself.
 So we have to sit down and think about it.
 It's taking a long while, which is a bit concerning.
 Since while Beta isn't really that far away, but we do hope that we figure out something that is solid enough for Beta.
 Because the idea is that it's all set up so that we don't have to touch it too much, and so we don't have a big disaster.
 Because while we can break APIs in Beta, breaking the version scheme is much, much more dangerous and not really worth it.
 So yeah, that's something we need to get right.

-Inrl[ there's been some discussion about Semver, because Semver was ~~fought~~ for libraries, mainly, and it's a bit different from mods.
+Inrl[ there's been some discussion about semver, because semver was ~~fought~~ for libraries, mainly, and it's a bit different from mods.
 Mods are quite a weird case.
 There's also the case of content stuff which is another can of worms.
 So there's been talks about breaking Semver in Quilt Loader.
 No one's sure yet, so don't make assumption right now.
 But yeah, that's what all the versioning stuff was about.

 Otherwise, for QSL, feature-wise, we had some PRs that had been merged.
 I think last time, If i remember correctly, we got a port of Fabric's Dimension API, which is mostly a helper to teleport entities between dimensions.
 Because apparently that's not easy without APIs.